 Every worship service at Heritage is unique, but our services do generally follow a regular format.
-Most of our services are led by our minister, Rev. Bill Gupton, and others are led by a member of the congregation or a guest minister.
+Most of our services are led by our senior minister, and others are led by a member of the congregation or a guest minister.
 Services are conducted in our sanctuary, and can also be attended through Zoom.

 Members, friends and visitors are invited to share milestones during our “Candles of Community.”
 We also recite together our congregational covenant each week.

 And service is its prayer.

 To serve humankind in fellowship,